drtconway/svelt/README.md

    to be the same on both, chrom2 to be the same on both, end to be within 25bp, and end2 to be within 150bp.
-3. If BND variants have end2 on the same chromosome and within 25bp, and the end on the same chromosome but within 150bp, we flip them and merge.
+3. If BND variants have end2 on the same chromosome and within 25bp, and the end on the same chromosome but within 150bp, we merge them.
-   This can only be done if a genomic reference sequence is supplied.

 The use of a window of 25bp is not arbitrary.
 Many SVs are mediated by mobile element sequences which have short repeat sequences at the end